Amcache: the complete Windows .hve forensics reference

 └── Programs (legacy)

-InventoryApplicationFile Every PE file the appraiser inventoried, with full path, SHA-1, link date, publisher, version.
+InventoryApplicationFile Every PE the appraiser inventoried.
+Full path, SHA-1, link date, publisher, version.
 The richest single source.

-InventoryApplication Installed applications (MSI / Add-Remove Programs entries).
-Parents for the file records via ProgramId.
+InventoryApplication Installed applications.
+Parent of file records via ProgramId.

-InventoryDriverBinary Every driver binary the system loaded, with signed/kernel-mode flags.
-Critical for BYOVD investigations.
+InventoryDriverBinary Every driver binary loaded, with signed/kernel-mode flags.
+Critical for BYOVD.

-InventoryDeviceContainer Friendly-name device records: printers, displays, removable-media controllers.
+InventoryDeviceContainer Friendly-name device records: printers, displays, removable media.

 Schema versioning#

-Amcache's schema has shifted multiple times over Windows 10's lifetime.
-New value names appear; old ones disappear or change type.
-This is why a generic registry viewer is a poor tool for Amcache — the values it shows are correct but unlabelled, and you spend more time correlating against blog posts than analysing.
-Use a purpose-built parser (AmcacheParser, this site's browser-based parser, or RegRipper's amcache plugin) and let the tool track the schema for you.
+The schema has shifted multiple times across Windows 10's life.
+New value names appear, old ones change type or disappear.
+This is why a generic registry viewer is a poor fit: values are correct but unlabelled, and you spend more time cross-referencing blog posts than analysing.
+Use a purpose-built parser (AmcacheParser, this site's browser parser, or RegRipper's amcache plugin) and let the tool track schema for you.

-A handful of values per inventory entry carry 90% of the investigative weight:
+A handful of values per entry carry 90% of the investigative weight.

 FileId#

-The 41-character string "0000" + sha1_hex that uniquely identifies a file by content.
-The leading 0000 is a historical type tag; the remaining 40 hex characters are the SHA-1 of the first 31 MiB of the file.
-Strip the prefix and you have a hash you can submit to VirusTotal, IOC feeds, or your hash-allowlist database directly.
+The 41-character string "0000" + sha1_hex.
+The leading "0000" is a historical type tag.
+The trailing 40 hex characters are the SHA-1 of the first 31 MiB.
+Strip the prefix before submitting to VirusTotal.
+AmcacheParser does this for you in the Hash column.

-• The hash covers only the first 31 MiB, not the whole file.
-For installers and large binaries it is still distinctive, but it is technically a prefix hash, not a full-content hash.
+• The hash covers only the first 31 MiB.
+For installers and large binaries it is a prefix hash, not a full-content hash.
+Below 31 MiB the prefix hash equals the standard SHA-1.

 Full coverage: Amcache FileId explained.